matthewfeickert/talk-SciPy-2020/script.md

 of the operations.
 I think this serves as a good visual example of the wins that we get from moving computational complexity into tensor dimensionality.

+## Slide 22

+`pyhf` is already staring to be used in physics publications in the high energy physics community.
+What is exciting is that both theorists and experimenalists are using it.
+On the left, you can see a phenomenology paper that used `pyhf` for performing reinterpretation, with the GIF below cycling through models, and on the right you can see the public note that ATLAS released on the use of public full likelihoods for reproduction of results.
+Below that is the CERN news article that was published on open full likelihoods, highlighting what a dramatic change it had allowed.

+## Slide 23

+We'd also like to think that the uses of `pyhf` are not only found inside of high energy physics.
+Here we see public data from the Fermi Large Area Telescope analyzed with pyhf in a Jupyter notebook.
+The LAT is a high energy gamma-ray telescope on the Fermi Gamma Ray Space Telescope spacecraft used to observed gamma-ray photons coming from extreme cosmological events.

+We can represent the photon counts in the LAT as a binned model, such that after constructing a model in pyhf and performing a maximum likelihood fit the results can be visualized with healphy.
+Here we can view the resulting mapping as a two dimensional histogram with special binning choices.

+While none of the pyhf core dev team works in astrophysics, we're interested to see what overlaps might exist for use of `pyhf`.

+## Slide 24

+In summary, `pyhf` is a statistical library that provides accelerated fitting for high energy physics models by exploiting tensor libraries as computational backends for vectorized operations, automatic differentiation, and hardware acceleration.

+It uses a JSON schema to provide a flexible specification for declarative models and through JSON patch is an enabling technology for reinterpretation of physics results.

+pyhf is also at the heart of the growing Pythonic ecosystem in high energy physics.
+So let me plug the talks of my Scikit-HEP and IRIS-HEP colleagues, Jim and Henry, who are both giving talks in this week in the High Performance Python track --- go check them out as they're going to be great!
+Also feel free to ask use any questions about Scikit-HEP or IRIS-HEP!

+## Slide 25

+Thank you so much for listening to my talk!
+Here I'll note that pyhf is a Scikit-HEP project and I receive support from IRIS-HEP to develop it.

+I've been so excited to get to talk with you at SciPy this year and I can say on behalf of Lukas, Giordon, and me that we would love to get to talk with you more about `pyhf`.
+So please come talk to us and I'm looking forward to the Q&A tomorrow!

+## Outro

+Finally, I want to thank the SciPy organizers for all that they did this year to make this conference happen and make it a success.
+You've done a heroic job and I want to say thank you for giving me an opportunity to share our work here with everyone.

+Hope to see you all next year.

+## Intro

+Hi!
+I'm Matthew Feickert and I'm a particle physicist.
+I'm postdoctoral research associate at the University of Illinois at Urbana-Chmapaign where I work on the ATLAS experiment as at the Institute for Research and Innovation in Software for High Energy Physics